Why business leaders need to act now.

 You’ve probably heard that message before and had the good fortune to make adjustments when needed.
 What about your employees?
 Are they making decisions and acting from purpose or circumstance?
 My guess is that many are acting from circumstance and fear.

-As leaders, we should be easing that pressure by identifying the people most at risk and helping them to re-skill in ways that align with their purpose.
+Most people are pretty aware of the changes underway and likely wondering where they are going to fit in a new automated world and how they are going to survive in the future.
+Leaders should be easing that pressure by identifying the people most at risk and helping them to re-skill in ways that align with their purpose.

 Job Training vs. Education